Kamelliah/Kamellia/content/authors/admin/_index.md

     percent: 100

-# Awards.
+# Professional Development.
 #   Add/remove as many awards below as you like.
 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
-Professional Development:
  - title: Healthcare Law
     url: https://coursera.org/share/04f1fd45a7e1925d8c101bac5947c9fb
     date: '2023-04-06'
     awarder: Coursera